Braves vs. Brewers Player Props Betting Odds

 Olson Stats

-- Olson has picked up a hit in two games in a row.
-In his last five games he is hitting .176 with a double and three walks.
+- Olson brings a three-game streak with at least one hit into this one.
+In his last five games he is batting .222 with a home run, two walks and two RBI.

 Olson Recent Games